WordPress Plugin

 Blur

-Full content is visible but blurred, with a floating payment button.
-Creates a strong "teaser" effect.
+Full preview visible but blurred, with a floating payment button.

 WordPress REST API Endpoints